pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 3. **Asset Protection**: Protect gifts from beneficiary creditors
 4. **Control Maintenance**: Maintain control over how gifts are used
 5. **Education Funding**: Structure distributions for education expenses
-6. **Future Merger**: Can merge into Legacy Trust sub-trusts when beneficiaries reach certain ages
+6. **Future Merger**: Can merge into Dynasty Trust sub-trusts when beneficiaries reach certain ages

 **When to Use Crummey Trusts**